liubin/gitlab_todo/README.md

-# a git hook to pick todo in comment and post as an issue to gitlab
+# a git hook to pickup todo from comment of your code and post as an issue to gitlab

 now support .rb/.php/.java